kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 As it turned out, the whole discussion is held together by the idea of how to debug intelligently several different scenarios.
 I don't know how you do it, and I don't know how anybody else does it, as hardly somebody reveals anything about this kind of work, but I can tell you how I do it.
 This technique of mine has developed over dozens of years and is still valid for me.

+Most probably you will have developed your own style of debugging techniques which may be much better than mine.
+No need to read further on in this case.

 Another caveat: As I took my notes while developing my ideas, I recorded all detours as well and didn't hesitate to document my stupidity.
 It is a question if all of these dumb attempts should have been cleared later.
 But even if you pursue the wrong way, you do learn a lot nevertheless.